lyfeyvutha/kh-translate-ocr/README.md

 ## don't touch

-the following files students do not need to edit. feel free to read them if you would like.
+the following files students/interns do not need to edit. feel free to read them if you would like.

 ```
 client/src/utilities.js